marzukia/blog/content/posts/demographic-analysis-census.md

 ]
 ---

-I should disclaim in advance; I came up with the idea of this post while eating at KFC.
-While eating, I thought to myself, all businesses have a target market, but how obvious is their target market?
-Would it be difficult to find out?
+The idea for this post came to me recently; the question that popped into my head was - all businesses have a target market, but how obvious is their target market?

 My intuition tells me that the placement of KFC restaurants would leave an obvious pattern versus something posher like Farro.
 But could I prove it?
+Would it be challenging to find out?
 Could I come up with a way to elegantly visualise a target market?

 This post demonstrates all the interesting analytics you can do on businesses with publically available information.